jquinterom-nest-microservices/products-launcher/README.md

 1. Clone the repository
 2. Create a `.env` file based on the `.env.template` file
+3. Execute `git submodule update --init --recursive` to initialize and update the submodules
-3. Run `docker-compose up --build`
+4. Run `docker-compose up --build`

 ### Pasos para crear los Git Submodules